Jeannelialbedo/Interactive-Lab-Hub/Lab 1/README.md

 ![costumed device4](https://github.com/Jeannelialbedo/Interactive-Lab-Hub/blob/Spring2021/Lab%201/photos%20of%20costumed%20device%205.jpg)

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
+**Currently the input would be 1 drop of urine, and the output would be the color and the sound.
+I am thinking of making it more a personalized toolkit, giving feedbacks to the patient.
+And the sound could sounds like family members'**

 ## Part F. Record